annavaykean/Final-Project/README.md

 website at: https://fun-team-name.github.io/Final-Project/

-Make changes on gh-pages branch to change the website.
+Make changes on master branch to change the website.